 Perhaps they thought she was a stalker, waiting to see if she could grab one of the smaller children and run off with it – that bothered her.
 And yet, oh, how she wished she could do just that.
-If only to fill up the hole in her aching heart that Polly had left behind.
+If only to fill the hole in her aching heart that Polly had left behind.
 She should leave, she knew that.
 But instead, she looked down at the book perched on her lap and pretended to give it her attention.
 Even when she felt the bench move slightly she tried to ignore the intrusion.
-But obviously it would appear that she was being rude, so she shyly glanced up and noticed an older woman perched on the corner of the bench.
+But that would make her look rude, so she shyly glanced up and smiled at the older woman perched on the far corner of the bench.
 She turned her attention back to the book but then the woman spoke.

 “You’re new, aren’t you?
-I mean, I’ve seen you here before but not around the neighbourhood.
+I mean, I get the feeling I’ve seen you before but can’t place where.
+I’m surprised as I pride myself with knowing everybody in this neighbourhood.
 Here with your children, are you?”

 “Well, I would have thought that was impossible, with the noise the children are making”.